Cray-HPE/docs-csm/background/ncn_boot_workflow.md

 * `ipmitool` can set and edit boot order; it works better for some vendors based on their BMC implementation
 * `efibootmgr` speaks directly to the node's UEFI; it can only be ignored by new BIOS activity

-> **NOTE:** `cloud-init` will set boot order when it runs, but this does not always work with certain hardware vendors.
-An administrator can invoke the `cloud-init` script at
+> **NOTE:** `cloud-init` will set boot order and trim boot devices during its `runcmd` module, but this does not always work with certain hardware vendors.
+An administrator may invoke the `cloud-init` script on
-> `/srv/cray/scripts/metal/set-efi-bbs.sh` on any NCN.
+> any NCN or PIT by loading `/srv/cray/scripts/metal/metal-lib.sh` (this should be loaded in a sub-shell as the library has a `set -e` flag.)

 ## Setting boot order